Laptop-screen-showing-website-Analytics-data

 New terminology, new trends and new buzzwords mean your SEO keywords could change.

-Case in point, a client I worked with many years ago was a pioneer in bi-folding doors.
+Case in point, a client I worked with many years ago was a supplier of bi-fold doors.
 But nobody was searching for bi-folding doors back then because the term was virtually unheard of.
 So we started with a larger mix of keywords, including ‘patio doors’ and ‘sliding doors’, that would bring in traffic until bi-folding doors became more commonplace.

 If your industry has had a major shake-up and there are new terms being introduced, it could be a good idea to audit your keywords and make sure they’re still relevant and effective.